awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-authorization.md

 Optionally, if the [ENCRYPTED](copy-parameters-data-source-s3.md#copy-encrypted) parameter is used, the *credentials\-args* string also provides the encryption key\.
 The *credentials\-args* string is case\-sensitive and must not contain spaces\.
 The keywords WITH and AS are optional and are ignored\.
 You can specify either [role-based access control](copy-usage_notes-access-permissions.md#copy-usage_notes-access-role-based.phrase) or [key-based access control](copy-usage_notes-access-permissions.md#copy-usage_notes-access-key-based.phrase)\.
-In either case, the IAM role or IAM user must have the permissions required to access the specified AWS resources\.
+In either case, the IAM role or user must have the permissions required to access the specified AWS resources\.
 For more information, see [IAM permissions for COPY, UNLOAD, and CREATE LIBRARY](copy-usage_notes-access-permissions.md#copy-usage_notes-iam-permissions)\.
 To safeguard your AWS credentials and protect sensitive data, we strongly recommend using role\-based access control\.
 To specify role\-based access control, provide the *credentials\-args* string in the following format\.